Chapter 1: Screening, diagnosis & staging of breast cancer and multidisciplinary team working

 All BC patients should have their case discussed at a multidisciplinary team meeting, pre- and post-surgery.
-Metastatic BC should be discussed when a treatment decision is necessary.
+Advanced BC should be discussed when a treatment decision is necessary.

 The team should include a breast surgeon, a medical oncologist, a radiation oncologist, a radiologist and a pathologist.
-In addition, nurses with experience in BC patient care are essential team members.
+In addition, nurses experienced in the care of patients with BC are essential team members.

 Plastic surgeons, nuclear medicine specialists, geneticists, physiotherapists and social workers may also contribute substantially to treatment planning.

-The pathology report is a key document at the team meeting and should include the dimensions of the tumour(s) and the width of the surgical margins in millimetres, regardless of the type of breast surgery.
+The pathology report should include the dimensions of the tumour(s) and the width of the surgical margins in millimetres.
 Cancer histological type and grade and presence of lymphovascular invasion are also reported.

-The number of examined regional lymph nodes, lymph nodes containing cancer, the size of the largest nodal metastatic deposit and any presence of cancer growth beyond the node capsule should be reported.
+The number of examined regional LNs, LNs containing cancer, the size of the largest nodal metastatic deposit and any presence of cancer growth beyond the node capsule should be reported.

-The sequence and timing of staging examinations, neoadjuvant and adjuvant systemic therapies, selection of the type of surgery, breast reconstruction and radiation therapy are optimised at the team meeting.
+The sequence and timing of staging examinations, neoadjuvant and adjuvant systemic therapies, selection of the type of surgery, breast reconstruction and RT are optimised at the team meeting.

-The fluent flow to and the exact documentation of information from all parties are essential for successful multidisciplinary team work.
+The fluent flow and the exact documentation of information from all parties are essential for successful multidisciplinary teamwork.

 - What are the goals of a multidisciplinary team meeting?